trellistk/documents/SOPs/Git_Standard_Operating_Procedures.md

 # Git Standard Operating Procedures.

 ## Overview
 We will be using the rebase and merge strategy for keeping our history clean.
-As a safety net, only 'Rebase and merge' has been disabled for all our repositories.
+As a safety net, only 'Rebase and merge' has been enabled for all our repositories.
 If you have not yet worked using this strategy, check out this [tutorial](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) online.

 We highly recommend using a tool such as SourceTree to help you visualize what is going on with the history and your current place in it.